 Sara is a registered social worker, providing individual, couple and family counselling.
 She works with children, youth and adults in the Bloor and Christie area.
 Sara supports people to re-connect to their values and preferences for living; priorities that can often be hidden by the difficulties in their lives.
-She has a particular interest in sharing mindfulness with children, teens and parents.
+She has a particular interest in sharing mindfulness and self-compassion with children, teens and parents.

 She has experience working with people facing a variety of challenges, including but not limited to:

 - parenting challenges

 - grief and loss

 - early childhood trauma

 - youth related issues